PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 Also, a big thank you to our 163 contributors with whom we would not have had this beautiful version.
 And a warm welcome to the 93 new contributors for their first contribution.

+This Beta release is a great opportunity for you to start working with it before we release a stable version.
+Go download and install this Beta version as a test store, either on your machine or your web hosting, then play with it – and give us your feedback!
+We need you to test this new version of PrestaShop.

+If you find regressions compared to previous versions, please create an [issue on Github](https://github.com/PrestaShop/PrestaShop/issues/new/choose) to help us to make it stable more quickly.

 **Remember, this beta version is pre-release software and is expected to have bugs.
 Do not use it in your production shop!**

 ## New features & improvements